 Occupational therapy (OT) increasingly relies on evidence-based practice to serve patients—and to meet the reimbursement requirements of third-party payers.
-With D’Youville College, you can now build on your training and experience with doctoral-level research capabilities through flexible online study.
+With D’Youville University, you can now build on your training and experience with doctoral-level research capabilities through flexible online study.

 Our Post-Professional Occupational Therapy Doctorate (ppOTD) program equips you to evaluate and produce research, collaborate more effectively within healthcare teams, and act as an advocate for patients, policy changes, or the profession.
 After graduation, you can pursue leadership roles, prepare to teach OT students, or conduct research in the field.